shoubusi/quartz/content/Node/Generic Host.md

 By using the Generic Host, you can create a decoupled and modular architecture for your application, making it easier to develop, test, and maintain.
 The host abstracts away many of the underlying details, allowing you to focus on writing business logic code without worrying about infrastructure concerns.

-## Add services to the DI container
+## Add Services to the DI Container

 > In context of Microsoft.Extensions.Hosting, how to use the host builder to add services to the DI container.